wxcctechsummit/wxcclabguides/LTRCCT-2012/Agent_Login.md

 # Introduction

+### Recap

+ In the first Lab, we Learned
+ 1. Map Dial number to Entry point
+ 2. Create basic flow with Play Message node
+ 3. Dial Number-->Entry Point --> Routing Point-->Flow
+ 4. Successfully routed a contact into Webex Contact Center and heard initial welcome prompt

 ### Lab Objective

-In this section, we will go over the steps that are required to be completed for general pre-configuration of a tenant.
-By following each of these steps you will have prepared your tenant to begin configuring different services offered by the platform.At the end of this Lab, you should be able to
+In this section, we will go over the steps that are required to Login an Agent .
+In this Lab you will learn the following
-1. Login to Portal
-2. Dial the Number Assigned to you and hear welcome prompt
+1. Creating Site, Queue, Team
+2. Agent Desktop Login
+3. Enhance the Flow created in Lab 0 to add steps to queue contact to Agent

 ### Pre-requisites

-- You have received the access credentials with a full admin access
+- Basic IVR flow worked, caller can connect to WXCC and hear welcome music